typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 }
 ```

 This is a totally-backwards compatible bugfix-style change, and should be released in a bugfix/point release.
-Users can then just upgrade to the bugfix release *before* upgrading their own TypeScript version—and will experience *zero* impact from the breaking TypeScript change.
+Users can then just upgrade to the bugfix release *before* upgrading their own TypeScript version -- and will experience *zero* impact from the breaking TypeScript change.

 Later, the default type argument `Promise<{}>` could be dropped and defaulted to the new value for a major release of the library when desired (per the policy [outlined below](#policy-for-supported-type-script-versions), giving it the new semantics.
 (Also see [<b>Opt-in future types</b>](#opt-in-future-types) below for a means to allow users to *opt in* to these changes before the major version.)